 With Jo’s best friend dead and her parents separated, she blames herself and feels the heavy weight of responsibility.
 To start fresh she begins attending a boarding school, but not with a clean slate.
 She is consumed with guilt and is having trouble fitting in.
 She has a labored relationship with her quirky roommate, and unacceptable interactions of the “me too” variety with a charismatic albeit inappropriate male teacher.
 Her vulnerability attracts trouble, her cry for help is ignored and her most effective escape from reality consists of drugs, alcohol and trying to keep her mind dark and empty.

 Reading this brief 150 page book generated overwhelming feelings of hurt and sorrow, along with anger and outrage.
 I found Jo to be lost and desperate, abandoned by her family and friends from home, and abused and damaged by people who were supposed to help.
 When she reached out for support she was belittled and rejected.
 Like many who suffer abuse and never get the chance to speak out and be heard, Jo carries the burden and the heavy heart.
-This is an important book for all to read – life is not always easy but we must all lift each other up, protect one another and stand up for our rights and others.
+His Favorites is an important book for all to read – life is not always easy but we must all lift each other up, protect one another and stand up for our rights and others.
 I highly recommend this one.

 About the Author: